 Influencers are faking it.
 Well, most of them are.
 We used to worry about how the unrealistic perfection of airbrushed models in magazines was lowering people's self-esteem.
 Now we are bombarded 24/7 by posts from social media personas constructed largely out of free merch, contrived backgrounds, beauty filters, and desperation.

-Don't compare yourself to these people.
+Don't compare yourself to those people.
 Use them for entertainment only.
 Americans have a long history of competitive consumption, of buying and spending to keep up with our peers, and social media's pervasiveness and fakery just make the practice worse.

 "Keeping up with the Joneses" referred to the family on the block that, say, parked a flashy new car on the driveway and now everyone on the block wants one too.
 Thanks to social media, the Joneses could live on any block, anywhere in the world.
 This makes competitive consumption not only wasteful but impossible.
 Someone somewhere will always have more.